indeedeng/iwf/README.md

 ## ContinueAsNew

-There is on ContinueAsNew API exposed to user workflow!
+There is NO ContinueAsNew API exposed to user workflow!
 ContinueAsNew of Cadence/Temporal is a purely leaked technical details.
 It's due to the replay model conflicting with the underlying storage limit/performance.
 As iWF is built on Cadence/Temporal, it will be implemented in a way that is transparent to user workflows.